 How should we prepare for 75% of the world’s population living in cities by 2050?

-How will drones and self-driving cars substantially change suburbia and the city?
+How might drones and self-driving cars substantially change suburbia and the city?

 Do the benefits of a new company outweigh the costs of attraction?
-Are administrators accountable for public funds used to lure relocations?
-Would it be better to invest in building skills and companies from within?
+Or would it be better to invest in building skills and companies from within?

 economic development: american renewal: Our Towns Fallows | Site Selection | grow from within: Economic Gardening | Pacific Rim: Trans-Pacific Partnership | financing social impact: Social Success Note | brain drain: stay, work, play